kadikraman/react-native-v2/lessons/forms.md

 title: 'Overview of Forms in React Native'
 order: 25
 section: 'Forms'
-description: 'Overview of Forms in React Native'
+description: 'Overview of form elements in React Native'
 ---

 Forms in React Native are just a collection of inputs.
 Whereas on the web we have a `<form>` element and a submit button, this is not the case in React Native.
 Let's looks at some of the inputs we have available.